Albuquerque Car Accident Lawyer

 Accidents, unfortunately, can’t always be prevented—no matter how carefully you drive.
 However, if you’ve been injured in a vehicle collision, there is a way to reduce the stress of the aftermath.
-You can sue an at-fault party who contributed to your automobile collision, and you can receive compensation for your injuries.
+You can sue an at-fault party who contributed to your Albuquerque automobile accident, and you can receive compensation for your injuries.

 After a moderate to serious car crash, you are probably facing enormous medical expenses.
 You’ve missed time at work, and you’re facing the many other financial losses this accident has brought about in your life.
 You may also be dealing with emotional distress, fear, and physical pain.
 You deserve justice.

-What Caused Your ABQ Auto Wreck?
+What Caused Your Wreck?

 Many safety measures and laws have been put in place to prevent as many auto injuries as possible, but far too many injuries and deaths are still caused by car crashes in New Mexico each year.
-Defensive driving will certainly help, but there are some causes of auto wrecks that not even defensive driving can take care of.
+Defensive driving will certainly help, but there are some causes of auto accidents that not even defensive driving can take care of.

 For example, when you lose control of your vehicle and crash because of a defective auto part, there’s really nothing you could have done to avoid that crash.
 You can hold the manufacturer responsible for your injuries and losses by filing an injury claim against them.

-Who you hold accountable for your collision will depend on the cause of your crash.
 The following are some of the most common causes of vehicle collisions in the Albuquerque area:

 - Distracted Driving – The distracted driver is likely liable.